Weekly Research Roundups

 - Cosmology

 The point of curation is to make it easier to find interesting things, not to flood you with all the things.
 So I skip most papers, even in relevant fields.
-If you're a maximalist, consider becoming a paid subscriber: I'm setting up a perk that will allow patrons to subscribe to the RSS feeds I've set up to collate new publications and Google Scholar alerts relevant to various astrobiology, origins, and complexity topics.
-I am also considering setting up opt-in weekly email digests for paid subscribers who want to closely follow fields I keep especially close tabs on, like exoplanet astrobiology.
+If you're a maximalist, consider becoming a paid subscriber: paid patrons get the whole roundup instead of just my top 3 picks each week, and can follow the custom RSS feeds I've set up for astrobiology, exoplanets, and origin of life research.
+More feeds are coming soon!

 Recommendations are welcome.
 Send them to elise@reviewertoo.com with "Paper Roundup Recommendation" in the subject line.